ENCCS/julia-for-hpc/content/overview.rst

        end
    end

-Other convenience functions exist for working with arrays, including:
+Other convenience functions exist to make types consistent, including:

 - ``eltype`` to determine the type of the array elements
 - ``similar`` to create an uninitialized mutable array with